There are so many project management methodologies that it can be difficult to choose the right one.

 Critical Chain Project Management (CCPM)

 In Critical Chain Project Management, you calculate which tasks are critical for project completion (like in CPM and PERT), while taking into the account existing resources.
-This is a useful methodology to know as it can help you better plan and estimate projects, but it’s not very practical as there are easier methods that are more convenient (and easier to learn) in everyday work.
+This is a useful methodology to know as it can help you better plan and estimate projects, but it's not very practical since there are easier methods that are more convenient (and easier to learn) in everyday work.

 Adaptive Project Management

-Adaptive Project Management lets you change project plan as you go along and get feedback.
-It’s used on huge projects where requirements are uncertain.
-It’s similar to Agile (which is used on software development projects).
+Adaptive Project Management lets you change the project plan as you go along and get feedback.
+It's used on huge projects where requirements are uncertain.
+It's similar to Agile (which is used on software development projects).

 Extreme Project Management (XPM)

 Extreme Project Management (XPM) is almost the same as Adaptive Project Management, only created by a different team of consultants.

 Six Sigma Methodology is used in manufacturing to keep the number of defects low.
 As such, it's not really useful in project management (the only reason we include it here is that you can often hear about Six Sigma in the context of project management, and that is because in manufacturing a project means something else).